 - Some examples of minor damages include small fabric flaws, creases, minor stains, light wear, and imperfect stitching (see our FAQs for even more details).
 We accumulate this inventory over time when errors happen in production, when we receive fabric shipments with flaws, or when we receive slightly worn or damaged returns.

 - We accumulate this inventory over time as customers return items that didn’t work for any reason and as we produce samples needed for photoshoots.
-When possible, we send unworn, perfect condition overstock out to new customers if the same item is ordered.
+When possible, we send unworn, excellent condition overstock out to new customers if the same item is ordered.
 However, because we offer so many variations in style, size, color, and length, our overstock inventory accumulates more quickly than it gets depleted.

 - Occasionally, we need to liquidate some of this overstock for financial and space-saving reasons.
 This is one of those times!